happner/happner-ansible-client/README.md

         - __BE CAREFUL, IF YOU USE A WILDCARD THIS GIVES ACCESS TO ANYBODY__
     - restart MySQL:
         - `brew services restart mysql`
+    - test the remote connection to local MySQL using:
+        - `mysql -h 10.200.10.1 -u root -p`

 ### Docker on OSX
 - Use the native Docker installer for OSX rather than the Docker Toolbox: